MyloRaccoon/game-list/README.md

   - Add, edit and delete game from global database
   - Create and connect to account
   - maybe password reset system is up ?
 I don't know
-  - Add / remove games to personnal list
+  - Add, edit and remove games to personnal list

 ## Still needs to be implemented:
   - Search and filter